RedPenguin101/RedPenguin101.github.io/markdown/books/book_ask_your_developer.md

-# Book notes, ask your developer, by Jeff Lawson
+# Ask your developer, by Jeff Lawson

 ## Content